soham-exe/PROJECT-1-JARVIS/README.md

+hey guys this is my first code push and im still learning few things here and there this is a basic python program that uses voice recognition and lots of libraries and finally performs certain tasks

 Voice-Controlled Jarvis:
 Voice-Controlled Jarvis is a Python project that allows you to interact with your computer using voice commands.
 Inspired by the fictional AI assistant from the Iron Man movies, this project aims to create a simple voice-controlled system.